Coverwatch

 Why annual remarketing usually backfires

-Operators who remarket annually tend to see steeper cumulative increases over three years, because annual churn signals instability and you forfeit the rate credit a multi-year relationship earns.
+Operators who remarket annually tend to see steeper cumulative increases over three years.
+Annual churn signals instability to underwriters, and you lose the rate credit a multi-year relationship earns.
 The cadence that holds up is every two to three years, starting 120 to 180 days before the effective date.
 If the controllable drivers of your renewal premium look off, start with a 90-120 day pre-renewal audit instead of jumping straight to a new broker.

 Six questions to ask before you sign